 It is critical to check closely for signs of infection and call your healthcare provider right away or get immediate medical care if you have any of the following:

 Shortness of breath

 Burning or pain with urination, or a desire to urinate often

 Earaches, headaches, or stiff neck

-Any area of skin with unusual redness or swelling (especially where an IV or shot was)
+Any area of skin with unusual redness, drainage, or swelling (especially around an IV, injection site, cut, wound, or catheter)

 A change in mental status

-Talk with your healthcare provider about what problems to look for and when to call them.
+Talk with your healthcare provider about what problems to look for and when to call.
+Be sure you know when it would be appropriate to go directly to the hospital.
 Know what number to call with questions or problems, including after office hours, on weekends, and on holidays.